TheShermanTanker/pypy/pypy/doc/eventhistory.rst

 ---------------------------------------------------------

 The Mallorca sprint that took place in Palma de Mallorca is over.
-Topics included progressing with the JIT work started in Göteborg and Paris, GC and optimization work, stackless, and improving our way to write glue code for C libraries.

 Read more in `the announcement`_, there is a `sprint report`_ for the first three days and `one for the rest of the sprint`_.